Kristi Noem: Early life

-South Dakota House of Representatives
+South Dakota House of Representatives (2007–2011)

-In 2006, Noem won a seat as a Republican in the South Dakota House of Representatives, representing the 6th district (comprising parts of Beadle, Clark, Codington, Hamlin, and Kingsbury counties).
+In 2006, Noem won a seat as a Republican in the South Dakota House of Representatives, representing the 6th district, comprising parts of Beadle, Clark, Codington, Hamlin, and Kingsbury counties.
 In 2006, she won with 39% of the vote.
-In 2008, she was reelected with 41%.
+In 2008, she was reelected with 41% of the vote.

-Noem served for four years, from 2007 to 2010; she was an assistant majority leader during her second term.
+Noem served for four years, from 2007 to 2010.
+She was an assistant majority leader during her second term.
 During her tenure, Noem was the prime sponsor of 11 bills that became law, including several property tax reforms and two bills to increase gun rights in South Dakota.
 In 2009, she served as vice chair of the Agriculture Land Assessment Advisory Task Force.
-Senator Larry Rhoden chaired the task force and later served as her lieutenant governor.
+Senator Larry Rhoden chaired the task force, and later served as her lieutenant governor.
+During her tenure, she joined the Civil Air Patrol as a "state legislative member".
+She holds the rank of lieutenant colonel.